Baurutitan: Etymology

 The name Baurutitan comes from the junction of the word "bauru", which alludes to the geographical region of the finding, within the Bauru Group, and the word "titan" of Greek myths.
 The specific name "britoi" is given in honor of Ignácio Aureliano Machado Brito, a Brazilian paleontologist who advised the study and description of this dinosaur, whose fossils have remained stored for many years.

 Description

 Baurutitan was a sauropod which was estimated to have measured 12–14 m long and had a height of around 3.5 m.
-The holotype specimen was found in the Marilia Formation, dating to the Maastrichtian epoch, some 72-66 million years ago.
+The holotype specimen was found in the Serra da Galga Formation, dating to the Maastrichtian epoch, some 72-66 million years ago.
 Baurutitan was the fourth sauropod described in Brazil, after Antarctosaurus, Gondwanatitan and Amazonsaurus.

+Classification

-A 2017 cladistic analysis by José Carballido and colleagues places Baurutitan as a member of Lithostrotia.
+In their 2017 description of Patagotitan, José Carballido and colleagues placed Baurutitan as a member of Lithostrotia in their phylogenetic analyses.

+In the 2023 description of titanosaur remains from the Serra da Galga Formation including the new taxon Caieiria, Silva Junior et al. performed a phylogenetic analysis of titanosaurs including Baurutitan (which incorporated information from Trigonosaurus).
+It was found to be in a clade within Aeolosaurini, which is recovered within Rinconsauria.
+Their cladogram is shown below: